Author: gdousay

 Deep Reflection:

-• What unseen work might God be accomplishing in you right now?
+• What might He be forming in you right now?

 #DeeplyRooted #DailyRenewed